II. Definitions

 - Even a seemingly minor trigger, may precipitate the appearance of a hyperadrenergic state

-V. Precautions
+VII.
+Precautions

-- Elderly may present with minimal signs of Thyrotoxicosis (apathetic Thyroid Storm) with CHF, stupor to coma
+- Elderly may present with minimal signs of Thyrotoxicosis (Apathetic Thyroid Storm) with CHF, stupor to coma

 - Cell surface Beta Adrenergic Receptors are present less in elderly and therefore decreased adrenergic response